satyakinkohli/blockchain-final-project/README.md

 Assign_combinations: A list containing the combination_id of all the assignments that have been submitted.

 The asset is a key:value pair which is defined as follows:
-key: combination_id
-value: {assignment_id = int, assignment_content = string, num_evaluated = int, scores = {}, range_of_scores = int, high_deviation = bool, final_score = int, userID = string}

 | Key  | Value |
 | ------------- | ------------- |
 | (combination_id)  | Attempted_assignment = {assignment_id, assignment_content, num_evaluated, scores, range_of_scores, high_deviation, final_score, userID}  |

 What each of these mean -
-combination_id : It is the unique identifier of a student’s attempted assignment and it is obtained via the concatenation of assignment_id and userID of the student assignment_content : This is a string representing the student’s submission in textual format .
+- combination_id : It is the unique identifier of a student’s attempted assignment and it is obtained via the concatenation of assignment_id and userID of the student
+- assignment_content : This is a string representing the student’s submission in textual format .
 Eg. “A: The reason for this is… , B: The most important factor is … , C: Turing’s contribution to … “
-num_evaluated: This is an integer variable which keeps count of the number of teachers who have evaluated and graded this assignment
+- num_evaluated: This is an integer variable which keeps count of the number of teachers who have evaluated and graded this assignment
-scores: This is a dictionary which maps the <teacher_id> with the score they gave to the student.
+- scores: This is a dictionary which maps the <teacher_id> with the score they gave to the student.
 Essentially, scores = {<teacher_id>: score}.
-range_of_scores: This is an integer which stores the difference between the maximum and minimum score that the student has received on that assignment.
+- range_of_scores: This is an integer which stores the difference between the maximum and minimum score that the student has received on that assignment.
-high_deviation: This is a boolean variable which is set to 1 if the range_of_scores > 10 and 0 otherwise
+- high_deviation: This is a boolean variable which is set to 1 if the range_of_scores > 10 and 0 otherwise
-final_score: This is an integer value which stores the final score the student receives. userID : This is an integer storing the userID of the student
+- final_score: This is an integer value which stores the final score the student receives. userID : This is an integer storing the userID of the student